Electro Magnetic Pulse - Top 5 Dangerous Places to Be When An EMP Takes Place

 How to Store Battery Back Up PowerOne terrifying aspect of an EMP is the loss of communication with family -- your children, your parents, your wife, your husband.
 In fact it's possible even likely you will never again talk to loved ones who live in distant states (if not in this life, hopefully Heaven; have faith in God, and your loved ones also, if you want that of course).

 But is there a way for you to have communications, even after an EMP?

 Possibly.
 Using a Faraday Cage and a few stored batteries kept charged for emergencies, you may be able to reconnect with loved ones using a series of two way radios or Ham radio / CB (CBs have a much shorter range though than two way radios; though it may not hurt to have both, if you have that capability).

 Related Articles: Communications After an EMP: Two Way Radios - Following An EMP, telephones, cell phones, and the internet will be a thing of the past.
-Two way radios will be a valuable tool for a few people.
+Two way radios will be a valuable too and can keep you in communication with family and friends.
 Learn how to protect your two way radios from the effects of an EMP as well as a communications "system" for re-connecting with loved ones.